 For example, if we write a fashion blog about tennis shoes, we can assign a “Fall 2017” category to group it with similar posts.
 Then, we could use specific tags relating to the content — “sneakers,” “Converse,” and “hi-tops” — to make it clear what the content of the post is.

 When readers find a likable piece of content, they’ll probably want to share it with friends.
 Social media can be an important way to boost traffic to your blog.

 It makes sense to encourage sharing by providing social media buttons on each blog post.
 Visitors can click the buttons to quickly post the link to the content on their social timelines.

 Adding a social sharing plug-in on WordPress

 There’s no shortage of sharing plug-ins on the WordPress plug-in repository.
-For the cleanest and most user-friendly result, we recommend that you use one plug-in to display all of the sharing buttons side by side.
-Popular choices include ShareThis, Social Icons Widget by WPZOOM, Sharebar, and Custom Share Buttons.
-You may have to test more than one social sharing plug-in before you find one that looks good with your theme.
+For the cleanest and most user-friendly result, we recommend you use one plug-in to display all the sharing buttons side-by-side.

 Why change the WordPress administrator username?

-If you’re using WordPress as your platform, when you initially installed the software, you may have been assigned the username “admin.”
+If you’re using WordPress as your platform when you initially installed the software, you may have been assigned the username “admin.”
 Hackers know that most WordPress bloggers use this username to log in.
-That makes it much easier for them to launch a brute force attack; they already know half of the credentials they need.
+That makes it much easier to launch a brute force attack knowing half of the credentials they need.

 You can change your WordPress admin login with these easy steps.
 (If you are using a different platform, check its knowledge base for how to change the admin login.)